-Our unaudited condensed consolidated financial statements are presented in accordance with U.S. GAAP, and all applicable U.S. GAAP accounting standards effective as of March 31, 2021 have been taken into consideration in preparing the unaudited condensed consolidated financial statements.
-The preparation of unaudited condensed consolidated financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, expenses and related disclosures.
+Our unaudited consolidated financial statements are presented in accordance with U.S. GAAP, and all applicable U.S. GAAP accounting standards effective as of September 30, 2021 have been taken into consideration in preparing the unaudited consolidated financial statements.
+The preparation of unaudited consolidated financial statements requires estimates and assumptions that affect the reported amounts of assets, liabilities, expenses and related disclosures.
 Some of those estimates are subjective and complex, and, consequently, actual results could differ from those estimates.
 The following accounting policies and estimates have been highlighted as significant because changes to certain judgments and assumptions inherent in these policies could affect our consolidated financial statements:

-- Research and development expenses, and - Stock-based compensation expenses
+- Valuation of research and development expenses, and - Valuation of stock-based compensation expenses